Connecting through social media.

 Our art was the first link that connected us, followed by personal messages, and sometimes emails, and friendships evolved, and the circle kept growing for each of us.

-In September, I will meet another such friend in Vancouver, and we will spend several days together as we travel to Seattle.
+In September, I will meet another online friend from Australia in Vancouver, and we will spend several days together as we travel to Seattle.
 Similarly, we have never met except through our common interests on social media sites.